HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 Talk about invalid date, last modified and expires, (0.11% of dates in desktop requests are invalid).

+Desktop - Valid date strings:
+99.18% using date, 72.57% using last-modified, 55.48% using expires

+Mobile - Valid date strings:
+99.07% using date, 70.55% using last-modified, 55.57% using expires

+Although 99% of both Desktop and Mobile pages use valid date strings, only 55% of Desktop and 56% of Mobile pages use 'expires'.
+Last-modified is used at a higher percentage, at 73% for Desktop and 71% for Mobile.
+While the amount of invalid 'date' and 'last-modified' directives is less than 1%, 2.75% of Mobile and 3.20% of Desktop 'expires' are being used incorrectly.

+What is or would be the impact from using expires more effectively?

+Could we possibly see big wins from getting more consistent here?

 ### Vary

 Talk about Vary adoption, 42% of requests on mobile set Vary: accept-encoding.